digital-land/digital-land.info/application/templates/pages/guidance/specifications/conservation-area.md

 ### entry-date

-The date the entity was last updated.
+The date the record was last updated.

 If the entity has never been updated, enter the same date as start-date.